The Complexity of Aggregates over Extractions by Regular Expressions: Preliminaries

 \subsection{Aggregate Queries}

 Aggregation functions, such as $\min$, $\max$, and $\tsum$ operate on numerical values from database tuples, whereas all the values of \doc-tuples are spans.
 Yet, these spans may represent numerical values, from the document $\doc$, encoded by the captured words (e.g., ``3,'' ``three,'' ``March'' and so on).
-To connect spans to numerical values, we will use \emph{weight functions} $\w$ that map document/tuple pairs to numbers in $\Q$, that is, if $\doc$ is a document and $\tup$ is a $\doc$-tuple then $\w(\doc,\tup) \in \Q$.
+To connect spans to numerical values, we will use \emph{weight functions} \begin{definition}[Weight function] Denote by $\Tup$ the set of all $V$-tuples for sets $V$, i.e., the union of all sets $\vtup{V}$.
+A \emph{weight function} is a function $\w: \docs \times \Tup \to \{\Q \cup \infty\}$.
+It maps pairs of documents $\doc$ and $\doc$-tuples $\tup$ to values in $\Q$ or to $\infty$. \end{definition} In the definition of weight functions, we allow the range to include $\infty$, since we will use subsets of $\Q$ and the tropical semiring $\tropical$, the latter of which contains $\infty$.
 We discuss weight functions in more detail in Section~\ref{sec:weightfunctions}.

 \n#1{\textsf{ {#1}}} \s#1{\texttt{#1}}